SeanCaoile/PredatorPrey/README.md

 | `Foxes` 	  | 50			|
 | `Rabbits`   | 50			|

-The rabbits will starve to death after `10` ticks, and the foxes will starve to death after `50` ticks.
-Both agents will have a `1/30` chance to create a new offspring, and have a turn and forward radius of `50`.
+The rabbits will starve to death after `10` ticks if they cannot find grass to eat.
+They eat if they are standing on a green patch.
+If a grass patch is eaten, then the patch will turn black and will regrow after 100 ticks have passed.
+The foxes will starve to death after `50` ticks if they find no rabbits to eat.
+They eat any rabbits that are on the same space as they are.
+Both agents will have a `1/30` chance to create a new offspring, have random movements, and have a turn and forward radius of `50`.

 ## Usage
-Click on `Setup` to generate the environment and agents.
+If using the "PredatorPrey" program: Click on `Setup` to generate the environment and agents.
 Press `Go` to start the program and it will stop at 500 ticks.
 To run the program indefinitely, press `Go 🔁`.
 The sliders can be used to modify the configurations of the program.

+If using the "PredatorPrey(Scenario4)" program: Similar to "PredatorPrey" however with slightly different configuration.

+In the model view, there is also a plot screen where the populations of both foxes and rabbits are plotted on a line graph to show the changes in population over time.

 ## Authors
 - Caoile, Sean